Dinesh Kumar Tripathi

-Admiral Dinesh Kumar Tripathi, PVSM, AVSM, NM (born 15 May 1964) is a serving four star flag officer of the Indian Navy.
-He is the current and the 26th Chief of the Naval Staff.
-He took over as the 26th CNS succeeding Admiral R. Hari Kumar on 30 April 2024.
+Admiral Dinesh Kumar Tripathi, PVSM, AVSM, NM (born 15 May 1964) is a retired four star flag officer of the Indian Navy.
+He last served as 26th Chief of the Naval Staff.
 He previously served as the 38th Vice Chief of the Naval Staff.
 He earlier served as the Flag Officer Commanding-in-Chief Western Naval Command, prior to that he served as the Chief of Personnel (COP) and as the Director General Naval Operations (DGNO).

 Early life and education

 Tripathi is an alumnus of Sainik School, Rewa.
-He joined Sainik School, Rewa in July 1973 where he was classmates with Chief of Army Staff General Upendra Dwivedi.
+He joined Sainik School, Rewa in July 1973 where he was classmates with the former Chief of Army Staff, General Upendra Dwivedi.
 He is also an alumnus of the National Defence Academy, Pune and the Indian Naval Academy, Ezhimala.
 He completed the staff course at the Defence Services Staff College, Wellington where he won the Thimayya Medal, and the higher command course at the College of Naval Warfare.
 He has also attended the Naval War College, Newport, Rhode Island in the United States when he was awarded the Robert E. Bateman International Prize.